instana/nodejs/CONTRIBUTING.md

 This assumes that you are on a branch where the versions in all package.json files have already been bumped to `x.0.0` with `x` being the next major version.

+NOTE: With each prerelease the changelogs are getting updated.
+It might be wishful to delete the changelog before doing a final major release.

 #### Rate Limited OTP

 If publishing the packages fails with an error like this: